Otitis in dogs is a condition that describes the inflammation of the ear

 The problem is that…

-Otitis is an itch in the ear, put simply.
-There are three different parts of the ear which is why it is divided up into three different variants.
-These three separate areas encompass the:
+Otitis is an itch in the ear, put.
+The ear has three different parts, divided into three different variants.
+These three separate areas encompass the following:

 And of which have different medical terms, as below.
 And it should be noted that all dogs suffering from this infection can have it in one or both ears.

-Is the name applied to the external ear canal variant.
-It occurs when the tympanic membrane around the lining of the ear canal becomes irritated and yeast starts growing in the tympanic cells.
-It is a dermatological disease but various factors make it difficult to get to (including the shape of the ear and discovering the trigger for the itch).
+Is the name applied to the external ear canal variant?
+It occurs when the tympanic membrane around the lining of the ear canal becomes irritated, and yeast starts growing in the tympanic cells.
+It is a dermatological disease, but various factors make it challenging to get to (including the shape of the ear and discovering the trigger for the itch).
 Conformations such as itching causing the ear canals to close up can make treating the problem topically nigh impossible.

-The Externia variant can be acute or chronic, of which the chronic is harder to treat, usually because of underlying issues like environmental factors, other skin diseases and parasites.
+Furthermore, the Externia variant can be acute or chronic, which is harder to treat, usually because of underlying issues like environmental factors, other skin diseases, and parasites.

 Affects the middle ear in much the same way as the External variant.
-However, the middle ear is harder to get to.
-It is usual to find this infection has occurred as a result of prolonged exposure to another skin condition or disease.
-Usually the Otitis Media will not become infected unless the outer ear is already exposed, as damage to the ear drum most occur for the infection to pass through the layers.
+However, the middle ear is more challenging to get to.
+It is usual to find this infection has occurred due to prolonged exposure to another skin condition or disease.
+Usually, the Otitis Media will not become infected unless the outer ear is already exposed, as damage to the eardrum must occur for the infection to pass through the layers.

 Otitis Interna is the…